 In 1950, the United Nations founded the World Health Organization (WHO).
 It is an agency that focuses on the public health of the world at large.
 Over the years, the WHO has worked to eradicate diseases such as smallpox, and it also focuses on communicable diseases such as tuberculosis and AIDS.

 World Health Day is celebrated every year on the anniversary of the founding of the WHO.
 Each year, regional, local, and international events are organized on this day related to a theme that will draw attention to a current world health issue.
-The theme for 2021 is a call to build a fairer, healthier world.
+The theme for 2022 is “Our Planet, Our Health.”

 Introduce the topic of World Health Day by asking students to:

 Next ask students what they think it means to be healthy.
 Accept several answers.
 Ask students to draw their face in the middle of a piece of blank paper, and then add symbols of things they do to keep them healthy.

 After sharing the pictures, discuss what everyone has done to show how they are healthy.
 Ask students: